svenslaggare/StackJIT/documentation/instructionset.md

 ###Classes###
 * `NEWOBJ <type>::<constructor>`: Creates a new object of the given type and pushes the reference to the stack.
-* `LDFIELD <field>`: Pops a struct ref from the stack and loads a value from the given field pushing unto the stack.
+* `LDFIELD <field>`: Pops a class reference from the stack and loads a value from the given field pushing unto the stack.
-* `STFIELD <field>`: Pops a struct ref from the stack, a value and stores the value at the given field.
+* `STFIELD <field>`: Pops a class reference from the stack, a value and stores the value at the given field.

 ###String###
 * `LDSTR <string>`: Creates a new string and pushes the reference to the string to the evaluation stack.